heymikehaynes/crashthearcade/content/blog/home-screens-october-2024.md

 ---
 ![iPad and iPhone home screens](/uploads/homescreens.png)

 I haven't done one of these in a while and figured it was time.
-I keep my devices fairly tidy, so I felt like I could get away with covering both my iPhone and iPad, as there's a lot of overlap in the two.
+I keep my devices fairly tidy, so I think I can get away with covering both my iPhone and iPad, since there's a lot of overlap in the two.

 ## iPhone and iPad